joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 - Remove the member from the shared group.
 You must be a group owner to do this.
 - From the group's membership page, remove access from the entire shared group.

-To remove a user from your self-managed instance, see [Deactivate a user](../../administration/moderate_users.md#deactivate-a-user).

 ## Seat usage alerts